JanHerca/urantiapedia/input/wikijs/help/start.md

 For more information on the content check here: [Content](/en/help/content)

-## Phases of the project
+## Milestones of the project

-For each language to be included in the *Urantipedia*, all tasks will be carried out in specific phases:
+For each language to be included in the *Urantipedia*, all tasks will be carried out in specific milestones:
-1. Phase I - The Urantia Book, the Bible and Topic Index
+1. Milestone I - The Urantia Book, the Bible and Topic Index
-2. Phase II - Books, articles and indexes
+2. Milestone II - Books, articles and indexes
-3. Phase III - Translator
+3. Milestone III - Translator
-4. Phase IV - Interactive maps
+4. Milestone IV - Interactive maps
-5. Phase V - Slides
+5. Milestone V - Slides
-6. Phase VI - 3D interactive models
+6. Milestone VI - 3D interactive models

-To find out about the phases of the project, check [Project phases](/en/help/phases).
+To find out about the Milestone of the project, check [Project Milestone](/en/help/phases).

 ## Current status

 *Urantiapedia* currently stands as follows:
-* english: in phase I.
+* english: towards milestone I.
-* spanish: in phase I.
+* spanish: towards milestone I.
-* other translations of *The Urantia Book*: only preliminary work on phase I has begun.
+* other translations of *The Urantia Book*: only preliminary work for milestone I has begun.
-Phase II has not yet been entered with any language.
+Milestone I has not yet been avieved with any language.

 To know more about the current progress of the project check here: [Status](/en/help/status).